GPT-Coding/prompt-chain-react/readme.md

 If you understand of this step, please tell me implement strategy and test case of it.

-Please complete test codes and codes
+Please complete test codes and codes with AC.

 ## Process2 Prompt
 **Implement Step2 refer Process2 using TDD ,here is description:**